 You may find these feelings go after a few days, or you may continue to feel this way after you go home.

 Tell your doctor or specialist nurse if you are not feeling better or if you begin to feel very low, as you may need extra help and support.

-Some hospitals have local support groups for women who have gynaecological cancers.
 If you think you would find a support group helpful, tell your nurse specialist.
 They can tell you if there is one in your hospital or local area.